Cycling Training Plans

-We're thrilled that you've signed up for London to Brighton Bike and are gearing up for your challenge ahead.
-Here are some helpful training schedules to get you ready for the ride.
+We're thrilled that you've signed up for the London to Brighton Bike and are gearing up for your challenge ahead.
+Here are some helpful training schedules provided by our friends at David Lloyd Clubs to get you ready for the ride.

 It's important to listen to your body and find a good balance between training, rest, work and play.
 Rest and recovery is just as important as training.
 Your body needs to be given time to adjust.
 If you’re feeling tired you could try cross training, pilates or a yoga session once or twice a week.